Dimers and Imaginary geometry: Discrete estimates on uniform spanning trees

 Finally, conditionally on $\cap_{1\le i \le 3} \cE_i$, $\cE_4$ has probability at least $1/2$ by Schramm's finiteness theorem (\cref{lem:Schramm_finiteness}), which finishes the proof. \end{proof}

 The general idea for the full coupling around one point $v$ will be that when the base coupling fails there is a not too small neighbourhood around $v$ which was not intersected by any of the paths we sampled so far.
 Therefore we will be able to retry the coupling in a new smaller neighbourhood.
-For the coupling around several points, the idea will be similar.
-We will show that after doing the full coupling around one point, there are still ``unexplored" neighbourhoods around the other points on which we can apply our one-point results.

 To implement this strategy we first show that if the base coupling fails, $v$ remains reasonably isolated at the point when we stop the process with high probability.
-We say a vertex $u$ has \textbf{isolation radius} $6^{-k}$ at scale $r$ at any step in the above base coupling (centered around $v$) if
+We say a vertex $u$ (possibly different from the vertex $v$ around which we make the coupling) has \textbf{isolation radius} $6^{-k}$ at scale $r$ at any step in the above base coupling (centered around $v$) if

-We then set $I_u$ to be the minimum such $k\ge 1$ at the time when the base coupling fails.
+We then set $I_u$ to be the minimal such $k\ge 1$ at the time when the base coupling fails.